 Attending mass celebrated by Fr Carl Mackander at St Patrick’s Catholic Church Wellington NSW was quite the experience.

-invite to join him at a table at the café down the road.
+After Mass each Sunday, Father Carl gives an open invite to join him at a table at the café down the road.
 Good food, good company, good cheer and a welcoming space for a Traveler.
 Around the table were Fr Carl, John & Katherine, Tony and his brother from Lebanon and myself.

-There were reminiscences of boarding schools around Australia &various religious orders within the Catholic community that we had encountered in our formative years, brief references to the day’s gospel and sermon, mental & physical health
+There were reminiscences of boarding schools around Australia &various religious orders within the Catholic community that we had encountered in our formative years, brief references to the day’s gospel and sermon, mental & physical health check ins, lovely gifts of stories and an invite to a BBQ that night.

 This was true Pastoral care in practice not words only.